SmartData-Polito/Holoscope/README.md

 This platform is lightweight, stable, and scalable, built on [K3s](https://k3s.io/) for Kubernetes management and [Ansible](https://www.ansible.com/) for automated deployment and configuration.

+**If you are interested in joining the network contact the maintainers**

 ---
 ## Why the Name **CyBorg**?